godaddy/tartufo/docs/source/CONTRIBUTING.md

 # Contributing

 Everyone is welcome to contribute to GoDaddy's Open Source Software.
-Contributing doesn’t just mean submitting pull requests.
+Contributing doesn't just mean submitting pull requests.
 You can also get involved by reporting/triaging bugs, or participating in discussions on the evolution of each project.

-No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading these Contribution Guidelines.
+No matter how you want to get involved, we ask that you first learn what's expected of anyone who participates in the project by reading these Contribution Guidelines.